 mounir fatmi was born in 1970 in Tangiers, Morocco.
 He studied at the Academy of Arts in Rome, at the Casablanca Art School in Morocco and the Rijksakademie in Amsterdam.
-He lives and works worldwide.
+He lives and works between Tangiers, Morocco and Paris and Lille, France.

 Influenced by the idea of obsolete media and the collapse of industrial and consumerist civilization, fatmi reflects on the status of art as something between archive and archaeology.
 He uses superannuated materials such as antenna cables, old typewriters or VHS cassettes and works on the notion of experimental archaeology by examining the artist’s role in a society in crisis.
 He plays on the codes and precepts of the latter under the prism of the trinity of language, architecture, and machine.
 In this way, he questions the limits of memory, language and communication while reflecting on materials that are becoming obsolete and have uncertain futures.
 The artistic research of mounir fatmi constitutes a thought on the history of technologies and their influence on popular culture.
 Although they mark critical moments in our contemporary history, the technical materials used by the artist also challenge the transfer of knowledge, the suggestive power of images and criticize the illusory mechanisms that link us to technology and ideologies.

-Since 2000, Mounir Fatmi’s installations have been included in several Biennials, such as the 52nd and 57th Venice Biennales, the 8th Sharjah Biennale, the 5th and 7th Dakar Biennales, and the 2nd Seville Biennale.
-His work has been presented in numerous solo exhibitions, including ones at the Migros Museum in Zürich, the MAMCO in Geneva, and the Picasso Museum La Guerre et la Paix in Vallauris, among others.
-He exhibited in several group shows, notably at the Centre Georges Pompidou, Paris, the Brooklyn Museum in New York, the Palais de Tokyo in Paris, the MAXXI in Rome, the Mori Art Museum in Tokyo, the MMOMA in Moscow, the Victoria & Albert Museum in London, and the Louvre in Abu Dhabi.
-He has been awarded the Uriöt prize Amsterdam, the Grand Prix Léopold Sédar Senghor at the 7th Dakar Biennale and the Cairo Biennale Prize in 2010.
+Since 2000, mounir fatmi’s installations have been included in several Biennials, such as the Altai Biennale in Terekta, Russia, the 52nd and 57th Venice Biennales, the 8th Sharjah Biennale, the 5th and 7th Dakar Biennales, and the 2nd Seville Biennale.
+His work has been presented in numerous solo exhibitions, including ones at the Migros Museum (Zürich, Switzerland), the MAMCO (Geneva, Switzerland) and the Picasso Museum La Guerre et la Paix (Vallauris, France) among others.
+He exhibited in several group shows, notably at FIAV (Casablanca, Morocco), Foundation Boghossian (Brussels, Belgium), Carnegie Arts Center (California, USA), Centre Georges Pompidou (Paris, France), Brooklyn Museum (New York, USA), Palais de Tokyo (Paris, France), MAXXI (Rome, Italy), Mori Art Museum (Tokyo, Japan), MMOMA (Moscow, Russia), the Victoria & Albert Museum (London, UK), and Louvre Abu Dhabi.
+He has been awarded the Uriöt prize Amsterdam, the Grand Prix Léopold Sédar Senghor at the 7th Dakar Biennale and the Cairo Biennale Prize.